Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Deadeye

-When attacking and using the Intution dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.
+When attacking and using the Intuition dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

 ### Outlander